Smithsonian/cheby_checker/README.md

-# to-do : 2020-06-16
+# to-do : 2020-08-04
- - Get reboundx working (can't import ephem_forces from elsewhere)
- - Draw together disparate repos (nbody, mpchecker, orbit_cheby) into this repo
- - Compile a list of extent and missing functionality
- - Compile a list of extent and missing tests
- - Compile a list of extent and missing demos (notebooks)
+ - See README in cheby_checker/cheby_checker code repo